top of page

 Please DO NOT take things away from your dog

 It is critical that your dog associates you as a "giver" and not a "taker" to prevent resource guarding.
 Put things away that you don't want your dog destroying until you know your dog.
-Imagine taking a child to the candy store and not letting them touch anything?
+Avoid placing your Malamute into a conflict situation, which may occur if you "trade" with them.
+Trade can be fun for some dogs and for some it can increase resource guarding.
+You can play Chirag Patel's "Drop" game and walk away from the object instead of taking away the object.

 Resource Guarding in Dogs: A Fear Free Approach: https://youtu.be/LnSUerpBt1U

-ALWAYS trade up with your dog.
+If you use "trade" ALWAYS trade up with higher value food.
 Keep treats nearby to drop on the floor to redirect your dog by leaving a Hansel & Gretal cookie trail.
 You can also make yourself exciting and drop treats away from the item your dog is about to get him/herself into trouble.
 Many Malamutes are food motivated and can quickly become possessive about the item they are chewing, "My precious!"

 A Dog's Emotional Cup By Sarah Owings and Lili Chen